Knoblauchpilze/backend-toolkit/README.md

 The key features of the project are:

-- a simple way to configure a connection to a `postgres` database.
+- a simple way to configure a connection to a `postgres` database using [pgx](https://github.com/jackc/pgx).
 - an easy to use server using [echo](https://echo.labstack.com/) as a base.
 - a powerful logging system that leverages [zerolog](https://github.com/rs/zerolog) and integrates it with `echo`.